Back to blog

 3. Career plateau or promotion bypass

-A senior executive who has been at the same level for 3+ years or who was publicly passed over for a C-suite role is a prime candidate for franchise ownership.
+A senior executive who has been at the same level for 3 or more years, or who was publicly passed over for a C-suite role, is a prime candidate for franchise ownership.
 They have the skills, the savings, and a growing frustration with corporate politics.

 How to find them: LinkedIn tenure analysis, industry networking, career coaching referral partnerships.